 Causes and causative agent

-The story behind sarcoids is linked to a virus called Bovine Papillomavirus (BPV).
+The story behind sarcoids is linked to Bovine Papillomavirus (BPV).
 This virus is the main culprit, but it doesn’t act alone.

-For a horse to develop a sarcoid, there usually needs to be a mix of the virus and some kind of skin damage or irritation.
+For a horse to develop a sarcoid, there usually must be a mix of the virus and skin damage or irritation.
 It’s like the virus finds a tiny doorway through a scratch or wound and decides to move in.

 Signs and symptoms/Appearance

 Sarcoids can be quite the chameleons.
 They come in different looks.
-Some are flat and seem to blend right into the skin, while others are bumpy or have a warty appearance.
+Some are flat and blend into the skin, while others are bumpy or warty.

 Prevention